dinesh2k19/amr/README.md

 ![Analysis-workflow](https://github.com/user-attachments/assets/c7b03cf9-e40c-4536-87d9-ee387682a003)

+## Taxonomic identification using 16S ribosomal RNA gene sequencing
+MEGA 11 (Version 11.0.13) was employed for multiple sequence alignment, while the phylogenetic investigation was done using a maximum likelihood approach with 1000 bootstrap replicates.
+Using the iTOL server, aligned sequences were subsequently utilized to generate a circular phylogenetic tree (https://itol.embl.de/).
+All 16S rRNA gene sequences have been submitted to the NCBI public repository (GenBank Accession numbers PP053433-PP053445)

 ## Genome Analysis and Visualisation in Proksee Server
 Proksee (https://proksee.ca) provides users with a powerful, easy-to-use, and feature-rich system for assembling, annotating, analysing, and visualizing bacterial genomes.
 Proksee accepts Illumina sequence reads as compressed FASTQ files or pre-assembled contigs in raw, FASTA, or GenBank format.